epaga/EBBibleBot/README.md

 ### Bot doesn't respond to commands

-1. **Check Message Content Intent**: Make sure you enabled "Message Content Intent" in the Discord Developer Portal
+1. **Check slash command permissions**: Make sure you enabled `applications.commands` scope when inviting the bot
 2. **Check permissions**: Ensure the bot has "Send Messages" and "Read Messages" permissions in your server
 3. **Check the logs**: Look for error messages in the console
+4. **Wait for commands to sync**: Slash commands may take a few minutes to appear after first starting the bot

 ### "Invalid API key" error